Fitzloyd Walker: Wrestling career

 Walker began training in wrestling at the YMCA in 1973 at his judo instructor's suggestion.

 For international competition, Walker represented Jamaica at the 1978 Commonwealth Games.
 Walker represented Great Britain at the 1980 Summer Olympics, the 1984 Summer Olympics, and the 1988 Summer Olympics.

-He represented England in the 74 kg weight class and finished in sixth place at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England in the 74 kg weight class and finished in sixth place at the 1982 Commonwealth Games in Brisbane, Australia.
 He represented England and won a bronze medal in the 74 kg division at the 1986 Commonwealth Games in Edinburgh, Scotland.
 In 1991, Walker took silver in the 74 kg weight class at the Commonwealth Wrestling Championship.

-Walker is a fourteen-time British champion.
+Walker is a fourteen-time British champion at the British Wrestling Championships.
 He won the lightweight (69 kg/152 lb) division at the 1979 British Senior Championships before becoming the welterweight (76 kg/168 lb) champion for thirteen years in a row from 1980 to 1992.
 This achievement was acknowledged in The Guinness Book of Records.